HBIO-454-DL

 Textbook: If a textbook is required, every effort is made to choose high-quality, low-cost materials that students can buy and sell, rent and return, or buy and use again in future courses.

 Lab Kit / Supplies: Lab kits/supplies allow students to conduct hands-on experiments at home.
-Information about ordering lab kits and/or supplies will be provided to registered students approximately 6 weeks before the start of the semester.
+Information about purchasing lab kits and/or supplies will be provided to registered students approximately 6 weeks before the start of the semester.

 Web-Based Learning Application: Web-based applications often serve as an alternative to a traditional textbook or lab kit.
 Most require students to register for a separate application that will integrate seamlessly with the D2L platform.